logo

 Requirements for Alternative Certification

-Those seeking an alternative route to teacher certification in Indiana must hold at least a bachelor’s degree.
+Those seeking an alternative route to teacher certification in Indiana must hold at least a bachelor’s degree from a regionally accredited college or university.
 Candidates must meet the same qualifications as traditional pathway educators to become fully licensed but may receive additional time to fulfill the requirements while teaching in a classroom setting.
 Individuals following this pathway usually complete a post-graduate certificate or a master’s degree in education as part of an alternative teacher preparation program.

 Types of Alternative Teaching Licenses in Indiana